 Do Cats Like Pretzels?

 While it might be safe for your cat to eat an occasional pretzel, there are plenty of better, feline-safe alternatives out there.
 Felines are obligate carnivores, and they need to eat to survive.
 In the natural world, they would get by on the small prey that they could hunt.
 Some kitties can develop a taste for certain fruits and vegetables, which are common in commercial cat foods.
-In recent years the pet food market has significantly expanded and now includes options like fresh food, freeze-dried food, and even raw food.
-This gives owners, and kitties, plenty of options for tasty, healthy, kitty-safe treats.
+Recently, the pet food market has significantly expanded and now includes options like fresh, freeze-dried, and even raw food.
+This gives owners, and kitties, plenty of options for tasty, healthy, kitty-safe treats, including those with CBD.

 Felines adore the taste of meat and prefer a meaty snack over a human snack.
 Fortunately, there are plenty of options owners can choose from.